determines which forms ld evaluates

 there is no assurance that all the rules stored in it are valid.

-but may have crucially depended on the properties of the old fn
+but may have crucially depended on the properties of the old fn.
+In

 summary, we repeat the warning: all bets are off if you set